novoda/github-reports/github/README.md

 ### Configuration

-Any project referencing `service` must configure the database and Github credentials as follows.
+Any project referencing `github` must configure the database and Github credentials as follows.

 #### Database